granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(video of thumb bouncing when motion is stopped\)

 To summarize these last two sections, your forearm rotation is the engine, and your thumb is a mallet.
 This forearm and thumb motion is the core of slap bass technique.
-Developing speed and coordination with this movement takes time.
+Developing speed, coordination and efficiency with this movement takes time.
 For now, just focus on consistently executing the basic motion.

 ## Point of Contact

 **Aim to strike with the side of the thumb, anywhere on or near the side of the thumb joint. **This is another fine point of technique that you'll have to dial in over time.
-For now, just don't get too far away from the thumb joint.
+For now, just don't stray too far from the thumb joint.

 \(pic highlighting this area\)